griptape-ai/ComfyUI-Griptape/README.md

 ## Recent Changelog

+### Nov 29, 2024
+* Iterating on configuration settings to improve compatibility with ComfyUI Desktop

 ### Nov 28, 2024
 * ⚠️ **Temporarily removed BlackForestLabs Driver nodes while resolving install issues**.
 There appears to be an installation issue for these nodes, so I'm _temporarily_ removing them until it's resolved.
 * Removed old configuration settings - now relying completely on ComfyUI's official settings